bnicholson17/ELK-Stack-project/README.md

 You'll then need to follow the below steps ;
 - Start your Ansible container  (sudo docker start container name)
 - Attach your Ansible container (sudo docker attach container name)
-- Update the hosts file to specify which VM's to run the playbook on  (nano /etc/ansible/hosts)
+- Update the hosts file to add the webservers and ELK server  (nano /etc/ansible/hosts)
 - ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/4841b51bb14c7305227133e73e2f82cf7cde317c/extra%20screenshots/host-config.PNG)
 - update the config files to include the ELK severs private IP.
 - Ensure the playbooks are in the file location stated in the config files.